Kealakekua Bay State Historical Park

 Transiting the bay by individuals is allowed so long as the vessel has a valid permit (both private and commercial rental vessels).
 Permitted vessels are prohibited from landing at Ka’awaloa flat, or launching from Napo’opo’o wharf.
 Visitors do NOT need to acquire their own permits when renting a kayak, but must confirm from the vessel owner that the vessel they rent possesses a valid permit for transiting the bay.

-To apply for a vessel permit to transit Kealakekua Bay, please email your inquiries/requests to KBSHP.VESSEL.SUP@hawaii.gov
+To apply for a vessel permit to transit Kealakekua Bay, please download the appropriate (commercial or non-commercial) application below, fill it out, save it to your computer and then email completed application to: KBSHP.VESSEL.SUP@hawaii.gov

 In January of 2013, DLNR initiated management activity to improve the quality and sustainability of this heavily visited and significant cultural and natural resource by regulating the use of a variety of vessels in the water and on land at Kealakekua Bay State Historical Park.